 If you are enrolled as a full-time student in online courses, you would be considered maintaining your visa status as SEVP is allowing students to take all courses online to maintain F-1 or J-1 status.
 Therefore, if you have maintained your visa status through online registration, you will not be subject to the “5 month rule.”

 If F-1 or J-1 students are finished with all of their required coursework, and only need thesis credit (such as 599), they can maintain their status by registering for thesis credit.

-If the university has issued you an I-20 or DS-2019 document, this demonstrates our wish to have you join the Illinois family.
+If the university has issued you an I-20 or DS-2019 document, this demonstrates our wish to have you join the University of Illinois Urbana-Champaign family.
 We cannot issue any other documents to assist in obtaining an entry visa, nor can we ask the U.S. Consulate or Embassy to prioritize your visa application.